ttanner44/GoodREADMEGenerator/READMEsample.md

 ## Questions

-If you have any quetions about the repo, open an issue or contact [ttanner] directaly at timtanner@tanner-companies.com.
+If you have any quetions about the repo, open an issue or contact [ttanner44] directaly at timtanner@tanner-companies.com.